 A website is exactly the same.

 When you shop for a website development company, make sure you look at it not as a cost but as an investment.
 If you think in terms of investing in a sales tool, you may be inclined to ask a very different set of questions.

 Things To Consider When Hiring A Web Development Firm

 Here are some things to consider when choosing a website development firm or individual developer:

 2) Does the person building your website have website analytics experience?
-Is your website based on design standards or actual study of visitor behavior?
-Its not just about pretty colors, its about psychology and data driven decisions.
+Is your website based on “design standards” or an actual study of visitor behavior?
+It’s not just about pretty colors, it’s about psychology and data-driven decisions.

 3) What does your developer know about website conversion?
 Do they know what conversion is?
 Do they ask questions about what the goals of your site are?
 Can they explain which elements on your homepage will convert visitors into customers?
 Drill them.
 Ask them to explain to you how the website will convert.
 This is the key to your success.

 4) Look at the prospective web development company’s other client’s websites.
 When you look at the website portfolio do you understand what the company does and what action you’re supposed to take next in 3 seconds or less?
 Is it easy to navigate?
 Does it load quickly or is it a slow-moving flash website?

 When you have all of the right elements working together, spending copy0,000 – $20,000 on a website makes perfect sense because it has been expertly built by a company with experience and data behind it to yield a positive return on investment.
 Sure – you can go and buy that copy000-$2000 website – but that rarely comes with the process and experience necessary to drive traffic and convert it into paying customers.
 And afterall — isn’t that why you are building a website in the first place?